zjg95/zjg95.github.io/about.md

 permalink: /about/
 ---

 I am a student at UT at Austin majoring in Computer Science.
 My graduation date is December 2015.
-My primary focuses are computer security and mobile computing.

-### More Information
+I am pursuing certificates in computer security as well as mobile computing.
+I greatly enjoy web development and working with databases, as well as object-oriented programming.

 ### Contact me